analysteva/Project1-/README.md

 Additionally, interactive reports have been developed to enable efficient filtering and searching of nurseries across the country based on selected criteria, such as location and price range, providing users with a clear and data-driven overview of childcare accessibility.

 ## Dataset Involved:
 The project is based on open data published by the Central Statistical Office of Poland.
-The dataset includes information on institutions listed in the Register of Nurseries and Children's Clubs as of February 2025, providing a comprehensive and up-to-date overview of childcare facilities across the country. <br>
+The dataset includes information on institutions listed in the Register of Nurseries and Children's Clubs as of February 2025, providing a comprehensive and up-to-date overview of childcare facilities across the country.

 <B>*Data source:*</B> <a href="https://dane.gov.pl/pl/dataset/4465,rejestr-zobkow-lista-instytucji/resource/64230/">https://dane.gov.pl/pl/dataset/4465,rejestr-zobkow-lista-instytucji/resource/64230/</a>

 ## Data Visualization:
-Below visuals have been made in Power BI desktop and describing results gathered from the dataset:<BR>
+Below visuals have been made in Power BI desktop and describing results gathered from the dataset:

 *Country-level data insights:*

 <img src="assets/img/KN_1.JPG" alt="Example Image">

 *Voivodeship-level data insights:*

 <img src="assets/img/KN_2.JPG" alt="Example Image">

 *Nurseries Explorer - find a place near your location:*

 <img src="assets/img/KN_3.JPG" alt="Example Image">

 *Price Explorer:*

 <img src="assets/img/KN_4.JPG" alt="Example Image">

 ## Key Insights: